BlackMountainRain/SonarBat/README.md

 # Sonar Bat

-Sonar Bat is a massive network detection system designed to help users configure and execute network-related tasks on specific endpoints or hosts.
+🦇 Sonar Bat is a large-scale network detection system designed to help users configure and execute network-related tasks on specific endpoints or hosts.
 It features a user-friendly web interface (webui) for task configuration and is built using a microservice architecture with Go as the primary programming language.

 ## Features